 The Majestic Theater in 1955.
 (Photo from University of Texas at Arlington Library.)

-By October the once-majestic Majestic had been reduced to an ad in the “Building Materials” classification.
+By October the mortal remains of the once-majestic Majestic had been reduced to an ad in the “Building Materials” classification.